 Admissions tests like the SAT and ACT have both costs and benefits for colleges and universities that employ them.
 Their chief benefit is predictive validity, that is, their purported ability to predict student performance in college and thereby provide a standardized, numerical measure to aid admissions officers in sorting large numbers of applicants.
-Their chief cost is that test scores are strongly influenced by socioeconomic factors, as shown in Table 1.1.
-The findings shown here are based on an initial sample of 1,144,047 California high school graduates who applied for freshman admission at UC between 1994 and 2011.
-The sample was provided to the author by UC Office of the President (UCOP).
-Subsequently, UCOP institutional research staff replicated and extended the author's findings for the years 2012 through 2016, expanding the total sample to over 1.6 million applicants.
-Findings for 2012-2016 reported in later figures and tables below were kindly provided by UCOP research staff.
+Their chief cost is that test scores are strongly influenced by socioeconomic factors, as shown in Figure 1.
+The findings are based on a sample of over 1.1 million California high school graduates who applied for freshman admission at UC from 1994 through 2011.

-Compared to other admissions criteria like high school grades or class rank, scores on nationally norm-referenced tests like the SAT and ACT are more highly correlated with student background characteristics like family income, parents' education, and race or ethnicity.
-To the extent that test scores are emphasized as a selection criterion, they are a deterrent to admission of low-income, first-generation college, and underrepresented minority applicants.
+Compared to other admissions criteria like high-school grades or class rank, scores on nationally norm-referenced tests like the SAT and ACT are more highly correlated with student background characteristics like family income, parents' education, and race or ethnicity.
+To the extent that test scores are emphasized as a selection criterion, they are more of a deterrent to admission of low income, first-generation college, and underrepresented minority applicants.